doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Started learning about neural networks today.
 Tried to understand the working by studying a few basic examples.
 Also got to learn about multi-class classification using neural networks.

 **Thoughts** : I'm just fascinated by the way this thing works even though I'm not entirely sure how it works.
 Will definitely know that eventually.

+# 100 Days Of Code - Log

+### Day 38: July 2, 2020

+**Today's Progress**: Tried a problem on  neural networks today.
+Successful used the logistic regression algorithm and 'one vs all' classification algorithm in a neural network with one hidden layer.

+**Thoughts** : Obviously I didn't make the entire thing since I don't know many things yet, but I'll learn that soon